Top 10 Malaysian Street Food Below $5

 6 Banana Leaf Rice (Indian) $2.00

-You can experience Malaysia without trying an Indian rice meal served on a banana leaf.
+You can experience Malaysia without trying an Indian rice meal on a banana leaf.

-At the dining table, the waiter will place a huge banana leaf as your plate and fills that with a giant scoop of white or parboiled rice with curry and a round of delicious vegetarian curries.
+At the dining table, the waiter will place a huge banana leaf on your plate and fill it with a giant scoop of white or parboiled rice with curry and a round of delicious vegetarian curries.

 Banana Leaf Rice is often served as a vegetarian meal”, along with various vegetables, pickles, and Papadom.

-You can add on your order of meat dishes – Chicken, Fish, or Mutton to supplement the vegetable curries if you like.
+If you like, you can add meat dishes such as chicken, Fish, or Mutton to supplement the vegetable curries on your order.

 Meals on the banana leaf are meant to be eaten by hand, as it is said to enhance the entire food experience.